dfinity/examples/motoko/auth_client_demo/README.md

 }
 ```

-- #### Step 2: Run the following commands to install the dependencies:
+2. Run the following commands to install the dependencies:

 ```bash
 dfx deps pull